 Recurrent genital herpes

-The usual dose is one 200mg tablet three times a day for up to six months.
+The usual does is one 200mg tablet three times a day for up to six months.

 Management of HIV